phan/phan/.phan/plugins/README.md

 - Avoids warning when the actual return type contains multiple types and the declared return type is a single FQSEN (e.g. don't warn about `Subclass1|Subclass2` being more specific than `BaseClass`)

+#### UnsafeCodePlugin.php

+This warns about code constructs that may be unsafe and prone to being used incorrectly in general.

+- **PhanPluginUnsafeEval**: `eval() is often unsafe and may have better alternatives such as closures and is unanalyzable.
+Suppress this issue if you are confident that input is properly escaped for this use case and there is no better way to do this.`
+- **PhanPluginUnsafeShellExec**: `This syntax for shell_exec() ({CODE}) is easily confused for a string and does not allow proper exit code/stderr handling.
+Consider proc_open() instead.`
+- **PhanPluginUnsafeShellExecDynamic**: `This syntax for shell_exec() ({CODE}) is easily confused for a string and does not allow proper exit code/stderr handling, and is used with a non-constant.
+Consider proc_open() instead.`

 ### 3. Plugins Specific to Code Styles

 These plugins may be useful to enforce certain code styles,